Amazon Assistant virus. Is it a threat? 2021 update

 Potentially dangerous activities of the browser extension

-Many users ask if Amazon Assistant a virus.
+Many users ask if this service is considered a virus.
 However, technically speaking it's not.
 It’s a browser extension that is categorized as a potentially unwanted program because it may negatively affect the performance of the browser.
 Hence, the term “virus” is not correct to describe this cyber infection.
 However, it’s still a popular definition among people who used this tool.

 Each time I start up my laptop PC Amazon assistant opens all by itself new windows (one after the other filling the whole screen) indicating “C:\Program Files(x86)\Amazon\Amazon Assisitant\aa.hta”.

-However, older Windows OS, as well as Mac OS X, users report about having problems with Amazon Assistant pop up virus.
-Soon after this application is installed on the browser, it starts displaying various commercial offers suggesting to buy goods on Amazon.
+However, older Windows OS, as well as Mac OS X, users report having problems with pop-ups and redirect related to this virus.
+Soon after this application is installed on the browser, it starts displaying various commercial offers suggesting buying goods on Amazon.

 - visited websites and pages;